DhanushMahadevan/wp-github-action-site/README.md

 * SERVER_USERNAME: The username to connect to the remote server.
 * SERVER_HOST: The hostname or IP address of the remote server.
 * SERVER_SSH_KEY: The private SSH key to use for authentication.
 Generate an SSH key pair and add the private key as a secret.

-GitHub Actions Workflow: Create a .github/workflows directory in your repository if it doesn't exist.
+* GitHub Actions Workflow: Create a .github/workflows directory in your repository if it doesn't exist.
 Inside this directory, create a .yml file (e.g., deploy.yml) and copy the provided workflow code into this file.

 # Conclusion
 * This GitHub Actions workflow simplifies the deployment of your WordPress theme by automating the synchronization process using Rsync.
 By configuring a few secrets and adjusting the deployment destination, you can ensure that your latest changes are efficiently pushed to your remote server upon every push to the master branch.

-* If you encounter any issues, have suggestions for improvements, or need further assistance, don't hesitate to reach out by opening an issue in this repository.
-Your feedback is highly valued and can contribute to the ongoing refinement of this workflow.

-Thank you for using this deployment workflow!
 ### Happy coding and deploying!